assistant-os/assistant-os/README.md

 First of all, be sure to have environment containing the proper variables.

-This project is maintained with lerna
+Create a .env file containing credentials.
+Cf [./doc/env.md](./doc/env.md).

+Then

 ```bash
 $ npx lerna bootstrap
 $ yarn start
 ```

+> This project is maintained with lerna.

 Or you can use docker